 National Pearl Harbor Remembrance Day commemorates the attack on Pearl Harbor, Hawaii on Dec 7, 1941.
-Although Pearl Harbor Day is not a public holiday, the American Flag should be flown at half-staff in front of homes, businesses, the White House, and all government buildings, as directed by the United States Congress.
+Although National Pearl Harbor Remembrance Day is not a public holiday, the American Flag should be flown at half-staff from sunrise until sunset in front of homes, businesses, the White House, and all government buildings, as directed by the United States Congress.

-At 7:55 a.m. on December 7, 1941, the U.S. Naval base of Pearl Harbor was attacked by Japanese fighter planes.
-Five subsequent attacks followed until 9 p.m. that evening.
+At 7:48 a.m. on December 7, 1941, the U.S. Naval base of Pearl Harbor was attacked by Japanese fighter planes.
+Subsequent attacks followed for more than 90 minutes.
 During these attacks, nearly 20 naval vessels were damaged or destroyed and over 300 airplanes were destroyed.
 2,403 American service members and civilians died, while 1,000 more were wounded.
 The Japanese, however, did not attack vital targets like shipyards, oil storage, or repair facilities.
 American aircraft carriers stationed at Pearl Harbor were away from the base that day, rendering them safe from the attack.

 On December 8, 1941, the day after the attack, President Franklin D. Roosevelt called December 7th, “A date which will live in infamy,” and asked Congress to declare war on Japan.